jvansch1/ycharts-wiki/Home.md

 ### /docs Subdirectories
 * `/data_providers` contains documentation for our data providers
 * `/deployment_notes` is where each new release's must-do tasks are kept
-* `/library_updates` contains some notes for upgrading various core libraries
 * `/partners` contains information about some of our embed partners
 * `/payments` has information regarding braintree setup